-Pyridine is a colourless to yellow liquid with a chemical formula C5H5N.
+Pyridine is a heterocyclic compound which is colourless to yellow liquid with a chemical formula C5H5N.

 It is a basic heterocyclic organic compound.
 It is also known as Azine or Pyridine.
 The structure is like benzene, with one methine group replaced by a nitrogen atom.
 It has a sour, putrid, and fish-like odour.
 Pyridine can be synthesized from ammonia, formaldehyde, and acetaldehyde or it can be made from crude coal tar.

 It is weakly basic and is miscible with water.
 It is highly flammable and when inhaled or ingested it becomes toxic.
 Some of the symptoms, when exposed to pyridine, are nausea, asthmatic breathing, vomiting, headache, laryngitis, and coughing.
 It is widely used in the precursor to agrochemicals and pharmaceuticals.
 Also, it is used as an important reagent and organic solvent.

 Properties of Pyridine – C5H5N